mikavilpas/blink-ripgrep.nvim/documentation/ignore-files-from-git-grep.md

    #
    # The name of the attribute does not matter and can be chosen by the user.
    subproject/file2.lua blink-ripgrep-ignore

+   # ignore everything in this directory
+   subproject/ignored-dir/** blink-ripgrep-ignore
    ```

 2. Configure `blink-ripgrep` to pass the appropriate options to `git grep` to